hapijs/hapi/docs/Reference.md

 };
 ```

-Changing to a permanent or non-rewriterable redirect is also available see[response object redirect](#response-redirect) for more information.
+Changing to a permanent or non-rewriterable redirect is also available see [response object redirect](#response-object-redirect) for more information.

 ## Response object